chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_FAQ.md

 2. A run is one experiment, or replicate, associated with a dataset, where all runs in a dataset have the same sample and imaging conditions.
 Every run contains a collection of all tomography data and annotations related to imaging one physical location in a sample.
 It typically contains one tilt series and all associated data (e.g. movie frames, tilt series image stack, tomograms, annotations, and metadata), but in some cases, it may be a set of tilt series that form a mosaic.
 When downloading a run, you may download only the tomograms or the tomograms and available annotations.
 3. An annotation is a point or segmentation indicating the location of a macromolecular complex in the tomogram.
 On the run page, you may choose to download tomograms with their annotations.

 Descriptions of all terminology and metadata used in the Portal is provided [here](https://docs.google.com/document/d/11h0u3YYF1EWCTjxu3ObShx26HgLAfJhn9I_tIaeQ6GI/edit#?usp=sharing).
+You can refer to a graphic of the [data schema here](https://chanzuckerberg.github.io/cryoet-data-portal/python-api.html#data-model).

 ## How do I download data using Amazon Web Services (AWS)?